vidushish/vidushish/README.md

 ## 🧑‍💻 About Me

-- 🎓 I'm a 2nd-year B.Tech CSE student at KIET Group of Institutions (Batch 2023–2027)
+- 🎓 I'm a 2nd-year B.Tech CS student at KIET Group of Institutions (Batch 2023–2027)
 - 🧠 Passionate about **Data Structures & Algorithms** and **Web Development**
 - 🌍 Exploring backend and deployment using **Node.js**, **Express**, **MongoDB**, and **Render**